digitalsadhu/dustcover/README.md

   // should be handled.
 You do so by specifying them in an array
   relationships: ['owner', 'mice'],

+  // allows opting in or out of jsonapi serialization by default for
+  // the model.
+If optIn (see above) is set to true then you will
+  // need to set jsonapi: true on every model you wish to be serialized
+  // to jsonapi when calling `model.toJSON`
+  // You can override these settings by setting jsonapi: true in toJSON
+  // like so: model.toJSON({jsonapi: true})
+  jsonapi: true,

   // standard bookshelf relationship definitions
   // these will be referenced by dustcover if they have been
   // specified in the relationships array above.